 Welcome to my website.
 I am currently an Assistant Professor of Machine Learning and Operations Research at Carnegie Mellon University (CMU).
 I hold appointments in the Machine Learning Department in the School of Computer Science (primary), Tepper school of Business (joint), Heinz School of Public Policy (courtesy) and Societal Computing (courtesy).
 My research spans core ML methods and theory, their applications in healthcare and natural language processing, and critical concerns, both about the mode of inquiry itself, and the impact of the technology it produces on social systems.

-I completed my PhD at the loveliest of universities (in UCSD’s Artificial Intelligence Group), and if I had a time machine, I would go back, take two years longer to graduate, and actually learn to surf.
+I completed my PhD at the loveliest of universities (UCSD) in the Artificial Intelligence Group, and if I had a time machine, I would go back, take two years longer to graduate, and actually learn to surf.

 My lab’s focuses include (i) building robust systems that can cope with a changing world, whether due to natural changes in the environment (so-called natural distribution shifts) or due to the strategic manipulations of other agents keen to influence automated decisions; (ii) understanding the social impacts of machine learning in a philosophically coherent way; (iii) the intersection of representation learning and causality; and (iv) leveraging ML to address impactful questions in clinical medicine.
 Across these many concerns, I tend to favor applications involving natural language data, and expect this interest to endure.